 NordVPN has security-focused specialty servers that you won’t find with most VPNs.
 This includes double VPN, which routes your traffic through 2 VPN servers instead of 1 for added protection.
 Plus, its obfuscated servers allow the VPN to work on restricted networks, like at work or school — although, it doesn’t work in China, like ExpressVPN.

 It’s also very fast.
 The speed results on nearby servers were impressive during tests.
-From my location in the US, it reached 82 Mbps on the Los Angeles servers — a 22% speed drop.
-This is more than enough for streaming, browsing, and torrenting without interruptions.
+It reached 82 Mbps on the Los Angeles servers — a 22% speed drop.
+This is more than enough for streaming, browsing, and torrenting without interruptions from anywhere.

 The only problem is that NordVPN can take a while to connect to a server, mostly long-distance connections.
 For instance, I waited nearly 3 minutes to connect to the Tokyo server, which wasn’t the case with other VPNs.
 Sometimes you need to force-quit the app and try again to establish a connection.